brc20pm/documentation/docs/Introducing.md

 }
 ```
 :::caution
-- The name of the entry class must be script
+- The name of the entry class must be Contract
 - Constructors should not be implemented in entry classes
 - The init function must exist whether or not it is encoded in the function body
 :::